-Hysteroscopic Sterilization with the Essure Device
+Hysteroscopic Sterilization With The Essure Device

 Sterilization is one of the most common forms of contraception for women throughout the world.
 In the United States alone, millions of women have undergone laparoscopic or hysteroscopic sterilization procedures as a means of providing permanent birth control.